steveJ34/Term_DE1/term_DE1_description.md

 After the tables were loaded to MySQL, the analytical data layer was established.
 Due to the fact that not all of the tables in the operationla layer can be related to each other, the decision to create two analytical tables was made.
 The tables are created using events which re-create them every minute for an hour and record the times of creation to a table called “messages”.
 Below is amore deatailed description for each of the created tables.

 1. Team_Coach_Analytic: includes information about teams such as the Franchise name, name abbreviation, city/state and the coach.
 In addition, it includes both defensive and offensive statistics.
-This can provide insight to team performance for he season, using both the already available data and trnformed data (e.g. assist on field goal percentage)
+This can provide insight to team performance for he season, using both the already available data and trnformed data (e.g. assist on field goal percentage).
 1. Players_Analytic: includes the players’ attributes such as name, age, position and franchise as well as individual performance metrics like games played.
 Data from this layer provides the opportunity to create more detailed analytic insight to see what player were major contributors to team performance.

 By creating views from the above data marts, we can potentially answer the following question.